mlatysheva/flickr-react-app/README.md

 1. `Home Page`:Render G20 countries with a search by continent option
 ![](/screenshot-countires.png)

-2. `Form Page` Add new candidate via React-Hook-Form with validation and display the newly added candidates:
+2. `Form Page` Add new candidate via React-Hook-Form and display the newly added candidates:

 ![](/screenshot-form-add-member.png)

+Validation of information of the candidate being added:
 ![](/screenshot-add-new-candidate-form.png)

 3. `API Page` Render photos from the Flickr API filtered by a search query.
 There are options to select how many photos per page will be displayed and how to sort the photos: most relevant, most recent, etc.

 ![](/screenshot-photos-api.png)

+Page with the details of a selected photo:
 ![](/screenshot-photo-page.png)

 ## Testing